akolobulus/RetailRover/README.md

 - **Discount Factor**: Bonus for products on sale (10% bonus)
 - **Availability**: Penalty for out-of-stock items (50% reduction)

 Products are ranked within their categories to provide targeted recommendations.
+The system also calculates a recommended retail price for each product based on a 5% markup from the average market price across all sources.

+For each category, the dashboard shows the top 5 recommended products with:
+- Current market price
+- Recommended retail price
+- Product rating and source
+- Cross-site popularity metrics

 ### Dashboard

-Built with Streamlit, the dashboard offers:
+Built with Streamlit, RetailRover NG dashboard offers:

+- Sleek green-themed interface with both light and dark mode support
 - Real-time data collection and processing
 - Advanced filtering by category, price, source, and time period
 - Interactive visualizations using Plotly
 - Text search with multiple modes (contains, fuzzy match, exact match)
+- Product recommendations with suggested retail prices (5% markup)
 - Export capabilities in CSV, Excel, and JSON formats
 - Website content scraping for market reports and news analysis